cramanan/go-types/README.md

 #### Runtime errors

 This package only provides wrappers and do not handle panic.
-Errors such as out of range, nil pointer dereference or deadlock error will still panic.
+Errors such as out of range, nil pointer dereference or deadlock errors will still panic.

 #### Your code, your rules

 The Go-Types project was designed for any type of project.
-The use of generics and interfaces (any) for the slices.Unordered type completly overthrows the [comparable](https://go.dev/blog/comparable) and [Ordered](https://pkg.go.dev/cmp#Ordered) interfaces.
+The use of generics and interfaces (any) type completly overthrows the [comparable](https://go.dev/blog/comparable) and [Ordered](https://pkg.go.dev/cmp#Ordered) interfaces.

-If you wish to use this package for structs, native slices or maps that cannot be compared with [comparison operators](https://go.dev/ref/spec#Comparison_operators), you will have to use functions that use your own comparison rules:
+If you wish to use this package to compare complex data types that cannot be compared with [comparison operators](https://go.dev/ref/spec#Comparison_operators), you will have to use functions that use your own comparison rules:

--   Equality rule: Defines whether a value is equal to another.
 -   Ordering rules: Defines which of 2 values is greater/lower than the other.
+-   Equality rule (optionnal): Defines whether a value is equal to another.

 Example: